 Enrollment decisions are made by the lead faculty of the specialty based on space availability.

 The pediatric behavioral and mental health specialty also prepares graduates for the Pediatric Primary Care Mental Health Specialist certification exam offered by the Pediatric Nursing Certification Board.
-Graduates will have to complete up to 2,000 clinical hours before they are eligible to sit for the exam.
+Graduates will have to complete a minimum of 2,000 clinical hours before they are eligible to sit for the exam.
 For more information on the certification steps and exam requirements, visit https://www.pncb.org/pmhs-certification-steps.

 The Duke University School of Nursing Pediatric Behavioral and Mental Health Specialty program is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant# T94HP30869, Advanced Nursing Education Workforce.
 The information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS, or the U.S. Government.